 The green energy transformation is not happening nearly fast enough.
 Today, only 12% of global energy consumption comes from renewables, according to the International Energy Agency.
-Staying below a 1.5°C increase in global warming requires an almost completely decarbonised energy consumption, which today is comparison with today. the cause of approx 75% of global carbon emissions.
+Staying below a 1.5°C increase in global warming requires an almost completely decarbonised energy consumption, which today is the cause of approx 75% of global carbon emissions.

-renewable share of global power generation must increase from 24% in 2018 to 60% by 2030, according to the IPCC.
-This transform ourselves. must rise to 70-85% by 2050.
+For the energy sector, this means that the renewable share of global power generation must increase from 24% in 2018 to 60% by 2030, according to the IPCC.
+This must rise to 70-85% by 2050.
 Also, we need to phase out coal by 2050.

 Wind and solar will play a key role in a green energy system.
-The deployment of these technologies at scale has brought down the cost for new-built capacity to a 2025, we aim to reach 99%.
-By then, we level which in many markets is below the will generate enough green energy to cost of new-built fossil fuel and nuclear capacity.
-This is a game changer that will wide.
-Consequently, we will have reduced be a key driver in the global green energy revolution.
+The deployment of these technologies at scale has brought down the cost for new-built capacity to a level which in many markets is below the cost of new-built fossil fuel and nuclear capacity.
+This is a game changer that will be a key driver in the global green energy revolution.